asrainey/roman-numerals/README.md

 1. README.md
 2. roman-numerals-old.rb - This program asks for a number between 1 and 3000 and converts the number to an old Roman numeral (straight addition - 4 = IIII, 9 = VIIII, etc.)
-3. roman-numerals-new.rb - This program asks for a number between 1 and 3000 and converts the number to a modern Roman number (4 = IV, 9 = IX, etc.)
+3. roman-numerals-modern.rb - This program asks for a number between 1 and 3000 and converts the number to a modern Roman number (4 = IV, 9 = IX, etc.)